fuzziqersoftware/resource_dasm/README.md

         disassemble as ".extension <opcode> // unimplemented".
     *D: Most PowerPC applications have their executable code in the data fork.
         To disassemble it, use the --disassemble-pef option (example above).
-    *E: For color table resources, the raw data is always saved even if it is decoded properly, since the original data contains 16-bit values for each channel and the output BMP file has less-precise 8-bit channels.

 If resource_dasm fails to convert a resource, or doesn't know how to, it will attempt to decode the resource using the corresponding TMPL (template) resource if it exists.
 If there's no appropriate TMPL, the TMPL is corrupt, or the TMPL can't decode the resource, resource_dasm will produce the resource's raw data instead.